natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Super%20Mystere%20B2.md

 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The {{PAGENAME}} is a typical middle of the road jet fighter in terms of flight performance.
 With its swept wings, it has a distinct advantage over earlier fighters with straight wings, however, it is surpassed by those jets which can hit or hit close to Mach 2.
 Modifications and upgrades from earlier Mystère fighters moulded the {{PAGENAME}} into what it is, going from its swept wings and tailplanes to its strengthened wing spars all held together with titanium bolts.
 This aircraft is meant to go fast, meant to make high-g manoeuvres and to carry heavy payloads when required.

 Outfitted with an afterburner, this fighter has decent acceleration and can achieve >Mach speed in level flight and even faster during a dive.
-This fighter does handle well during a dive and control stiffening does not begin until around 900 kph and starts to become severe around 1,050 kph.
-Though the wings have been reinforced for the greater weight loads, the wings can potentially shear off at around 1,265 kph.
+This fighter does handle well during a dive and control stiffening does not begin until around 900 km/h and starts to become severe around 1,050 km/h.
+Though the wings have been reinforced for the greater weight loads, the wings can potentially shear off at around 1,265 km/h.
 When carrying heavier loads such as the AN-M64A1 500 lb or AN-M65A1 1,000 lb bombs the overall manoeuvrability and acceleration of this aircraft will suffer, but not as bad as some of the other contemporary fighters in a similar situation.

 Due to the possibility of being attacked by faster jet fighters, it is important to try to set up the enemy to overshoot the {{PAGENAME}} and one way to do that when being tailed is to reduce throttle, extend air brakes and manoeuvre to the right or left, if the chasing fighter cannot compensate to the Mystère's manoeuvres then they will zoom past, which will allow the {{PAGENAME}} to retract flaps, go full throttle and target the fleeing aircraft to attempt a firing solution.